longhorn/website/content/docs/1.1.0/volumes-and-nodes/node-space-usage.md

 ---
-title: Node space usage
+title: Node Space Usage
 weight: 1
 ---

 In this section, you'll have a better understanding of the space usage info presented by the Longhorn UI.

-### Whole cluster space usage
+### Whole Cluster Space Usage

 In `Dashboard` page, Longhorn will show you the cluster space usage info: